Rural Health Research Centers

 Beneficiary Eligibility

 The entities that will benefit from this program are health care personnel, health research personnel, policy makers, and the general public.
-Underserved populations in rural areas; facilities and services in rural areas States with at least one hospital located in a non-metropolitan statistical area or county and provides CMS with necessary assurances.
+Underserved populations in rural areas; facilities and services in rural areas.
+States with at least one hospital that is located in a non-metropolitan statistical area or county and provides CMS with necessary assurances.

 Credentials/Documentation

-Applicants should review the individual HRSA notice of funding opportunity issued under these CFDA programs for any required proof or certifications which must be submitted prior to or simultaneous with submission of an application package.
+Applicants should review the individual HRSA notice of funding opportunity for the programs issued under this assistance listing for any required proof or certifications which must be submitted prior to or simultaneous with submission of an application package.

 What is the process for applying and being award this assistance?